It is not recommended to go in a hot tub with a tampon because the heat can increase the risk of Toxic Shock Syndrome (TSS).

 Other than those considerations, there’s no reason why many women and you shouldn’t enjoy a nice soak in the same hot tubs, while menstruating!

-What Should I Wear In The Hot Tub When On My Period?
+What Should I Wear In The Hot Tub When On My Period: Tampon or Menstrual Cup?